119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Our Role in a Cleaner Canada

 When you scrap your car through a licensed auto recycler, you are also helping the environment.
 Each car has reusable parts and recyclable materials.
 If processed correctly, one scrapped car can reduce carbon emissions and save energy.
-Through proper recycling, about 1 million car batteries and millions of tires are reduced.
+Through proper recycling, nearly 1 million car batteries and millions of tires are safely processed each year.
 This is only possible when vehicles go to licensed recyclers who follow safety and recycling laws.

 Conclusion